 The keypad layout on Tartarus Pro seems complicated to reach when gaming.
 It seems like some keys are not easy to reach.
 If you place your hand properly on the wrist rest and your palm on the palm rest, you can easily access the keys’ central two rows.
 But beyond that, you need to move your hand and stretch to reach them.
 The plastic palm rest is hard and hinders the movement across the keypad.
 You need to bend your hand to reach out bottom rows, and for top rows, a stretch needs proper reach.

 Another thing that gives you the reach issues is the thumb button and analog stick.
 Your thumb gets occupied on the thumb button and analog stick which makes it hard to reach the analog stick and top row of the layout at the same time.
 Since the keypad design features a steep learning curve, it is tough to get into the flow.
 You need to adapt to the smaller layout and change the habit of using the full keyboard you have used for years.
 But once you get familiar with the layout and design, then it offers responsive typing.

-The performance of Razer Tartarus Pro is very impressed with the ability to get two commands on each button and the presence of the analog optical switches by the Razer.
+The performance of Razer Tartarus Pro is very impressive with the ability to get two commands on each button and the presence of the analog optical switches by the Razer.
 It provides macros recording, and all the keys are programmable.
 Getting these features on a smaller layout gives you an advantage over the opponents, especially during MMO games.